-Cutting the trees causes different kinds of natural calamities like floods, landslides, soil erosion, etc. People must prohibit the habit of deforesting not only during festivals but also in their daily life.
+Cutting the trees causes different natural calamities like floods, landslides, soil erosion, etc. People must prohibit the habit of deforesting during festivals and in their daily lives.

-The trees used for firewoods produce different gases and smoke, which leads to air pollution as well.
+The trees used for firewoods produce different gases and smoke, leading to air pollution.
 Hence, you must not cut down trees and destroy the natural habitat of many organisms.

 Festival is a symbol of happiness and beautiful memories with our beloved.
 It would be best if you enjoyed all the festivals in a calm way considering eco-friendly activities.

-You must ensure not to disturb nature and create pollution while celebrating family functions and celebrations.
+You must not disturb nature and create pollution while celebrating family functions and celebrations.
 If we follow the above things correctly, we can help protect the environment and save our natural resources.